Meet Kym Burls

 I set out with only 3 objectives; to challenge myself physically, mentally and spiritually.

 On my travels I discovered the Wim Hof Method and with it a powerful way to reconnect with my mind, body & heart, through nature.

-This introduced me to the world of breathwork and since then I’ve spent hundreds of hours learning from many of the world's best breathwork mentors and certified in several of the world’s leading breathing techniques (but the learning never stops!).
+This introduced me to the world of breathwork.
+Since then I’ve spent hundreds of hours learning from many of the world's best breathwork mentors and certified in several leading breathing techniques (but the learning never stops!).

 I’ve been fortunate enough to learn the Wim Hof Method directly from Wim Hof personally, and have taught alongside him, including teaching 200 people at the Winter Expedition in Poland (something only a few instructors have done).
 I’m also the only Wim Hof Method instructor in South Australia.

 I teach people of all ages and backgrounds looking to maximise their potential, including athletes, military personnel, medical professionals & hopefully... you!

 Dan Brule's O2 Collective Breathwork Fundamentals

 Shift/Adapt Art of Breath 101